ginio15/product-strategy/README.md

 # Olympia BoD Analyzer — Real-World Product Definition Example

-This repository showcases a complete, real-world product definition process for an AI-powered Olympia Board of Directors (BoD) Analyzer MVP.
+This repository showcases a complete, real-world product definition process for an AI-powered Board of Directors (BoD) Analyzer MVP.
 It demonstrates  AI product ownership: problem framing, governance by a product constitution, testable specifications, plan and research artifacts, traceability, and execution readiness.

 Use this repo to see how a product is specified, clarified, planned, and decomposed into tasks with measurable outcomes.